 The mass balance is just the sum of the flow in minus the flow out.
 For any compartment, this is just ("Upper Layer Inflow" + "Lower Layer Inflow" + "Pyrol Rate") – ((Upper Layer Outflow + Lower Layer Outflow) with the inflow and outflow summed for each vent.
 Note that the mixing flows are ignored since they are just exchanges between layers in the same compartment.
 For the above example, it's just

 (6.890E-03 + 1.34 + 5.409E-02) – (6.662E-03 + 1.40) = -0.005682 kg/s

 or less than 1/2 percent of the magnitude of the inflow.

 The easiest way to create your own fire file is to copy an existing one and change the values as appropriate for your specific fire scenario.
-To copy a fire file, select "Tools" then "Edit Fire Objects" from the menu.
-The "Duplicate" button copies any selected existing fire object, creating a new object.
+To copy a fire file, select "From File" from the Fires tab.
+The "Duplicate" usa-button copies any selected existing fire object, creating a new object.
 Simply change the name of the new object and edit the values as appropriate.

 If you look at the CFAST output log on the Environment tab in CEdit, you will typically see and error 205 when the model does not run.
 This is an error in some early versions of CFAST 6 and was fixed in version 6.0.10.
 The 205 error indicates that a material property is not defined.
 This could be in the fire definition, compartment surfaces, or targets.
 Typically, this is caused by a selection of "Off" in the material definition for a fire which is the default selection when you create a totally new fire object with the "Add" usa-button.
 You do have to select a material for the object.
 It is used to calculate heat transfer to the object prior to ignition.